-Parenting is hard.
-It can be a little daunting at times.
-And it becomes downright frightening when dealing with your own children.
+Parents recognise the importance of explaining puberty and periods to their kids.
+It can be hard.
+And a little daunting at times.
+It becomes downright frightening when dealing with your own children.
 Most parents at some point dreads the day of ‘the talk’.
-But they recognise the importance of explaining puberty and periods to their kids.
-Still they would like to put it off as far back as possible.
+They would like to put it off as far back as possible.

 This is especially difficult for parents with different genders.
-A single mom to her son and a single dad to his daughter.
-Their parts and the functions differ and it just is a difficult topic to open up to.
-Thankfully, though, with the technology we have available today, children are bound to be more knowledgeable about these things than us in our time.
+A single mom to her son.
+A single dad to his daughter.
+It is all sorts of awkwardness.
+Their reproductive parts and the functions are different.
+It is just is a difficult topic to open up to.
+Thankfully, with the technology we have available, children are bound to be more knowledgeable about these things than us in our time.
 It can be a double edged sword.
 They have resources not available in our day.
 With the internet plus their cellphones, gadgets and social connections, they are exposed and might already have some idea as to how puberty works.
 The downside to this is that their ideas might be wrong.
 And waiting too long, you will not have control of what information they get or how they use these information in such a way that will not cause them harm.

 It helps that from the onset you have used actual names of body parts with your children.
 And that you are open for trivial things they might ask you at times.
 Sometimes it is necessary to show images of gynaecology just to reiterate what their science subjects probably already taught them.